 Remember that our activities at the collection sites are a privilege and not a right, do not spoil anything for the next hobbyist who would like to explore the same area.
 Respect for places and people is essential.

-Plan a backpack to take a snack and collect your waste in order to preserve the site.
+Bring a backpack, a snack and collect your waste in order to preserve the site.
 Bring back whatever you brought with you.
 There are rarely any garbage cans on the sites.
 Do not leave any tools, trash or garbage on a site.
 A hammer left on site could damage expensive equipment or injure a person

 Keep a safe distance from a person who is working to avoid injury from splinters or rockslides.